-When the current enters VSS and must leave via VDD, then it's simple, we can use a diode.
+When the current enters VSS and must leave via VDD, then it's simple, we can use a diode, as shown in Figure 8.

 Under normal operation the diode will be reverse biased, and although it will add some leakage, it will not affect the normal operation of our IC.